 BCAA expenditure on protein synthesis is considered for the systemic but not for the cardiac compartment for healthy mice based on the data from (3).
 Reaction of BCAA conversion into the protein was introduced for the TAC state (eq.
 9)(4):

-RDApl=kprotheart∙BCAAheart (eq.9)
+RDAheart=kprotheart∙BCAAheart (eq.9)

 BCAA deamination rate